whelan-low/tp/docs/DeveloperGuide.md

 ### \[Implemented\] Allocate student to team

-The implemented add mechanism is facilitated by the abstract `AllocateStudentToTeamCommand` along with its specific commands `AllocateStudentToTeamByEmailCommand`, `AllocateStudentToTeamByIdCommand` and `AllocateStudentToTeamByIndexCommand`, as well as the parser `AllocateStudentToTeamCommandParser`.
+The implemented allocate mechanism is facilitated by the common class `AllocateStudentToTeamCommand` along with its specific commands `AllocateStudentToTeamByEmailCommand`, `AllocateStudentToTeamByIdCommand` and `AllocateStudentToTeamByIndexCommand`, as well as the parser `AllocateStudentToTeamCommandParser`.

 `AllocateStudentToTeamCommandParser` implements the `Parser` interface and its operations.

-`AllocateStudentToTeamCommand` extends the `Command` class and contains auxillary operations that supports the mechanism, such as retrieving the target tutorial class.
+`AllocateStudentToTeamCommand` extends the `Command` class and contains auxiliary operations that supports the mechanism, such as retrieving the target tutorial class.
 Each of the following commands further extends `AllocateStudentToTeamCommand` based on its specific functionality:

 - `AllocateStudentToTeamByEmailCommand` — Allocate student based on specified email to a team.
-- `AllocateStudentToTeamByIdCommand` — Allocate student based on specified student id to a team.
+- `AllocateStudentToTeamByIdCommand` — Allocate student based on specified student ID to a team.
 - `AllocateStudentToTeamByIndexCommand` — Allocate student based on specified index (viewable from the UI) to a team.

-Given below is an example usage scenario and how the add mechanism behaves at each step.
+Given below is an example usage scenario and how the add mechanism behaves at each step.<br>

+Format: `/allocate_team [id/ID] [email/EMAIL] [index/INDEX] module/MODULE tutorial/TUTORIAL team/TEAMNAME`
+*Only 1 of the 3 optional parameters (id, email, index) must be specified.

-Example: `/allocate_team id/A01234567X module/CS2103T tutorial/T09 team/Team 1`
+Example: `/allocate_team id/A0123456X module/CS2103T tutorial/T09 team/Team 1`

 <puml src="diagrams/AllocateStudentToTeamSequence.puml" alt="AllocateStudentToTeamSequence" />

 Step 1.
-The user executes `/allocate_team id/A01234567X module/CS2103T tutorial/T09 team/Team 1` command to add the particular student with id `A01234567X` to team `Team 1` in the tutorial class `T09` of module `CS2103T`.
+The user executes `/allocate_team id/A0123456X module/CS2103T tutorial/T09 team/Team 1` command to add the particular student with ID `A0123456X` to team `Team 1` in the tutorial class `T09` of module `CS2103T`.
 The `execute` command calls `AddressBookParser#parseCommand()`, which extracts the command word of the command and the arguments of the command.

 Step 2.
-The `AddressBookParser` then creates a new `AllocateStudentToTeamCommandParser` and calls `AllocateStudentToTeamCommandParser#parse()`, with `id/A01234567X`, `team/Team 1`, `module/CS2103T` and `tutorial/T09` as the arguments.
+The `AddressBookParser` then creates a new `AllocateStudentToTeamCommandParser` and calls `AllocateStudentToTeamCommandParser#parse()`, with `id/A01234567X`, `module/CS2103T`, `tutorial/T09` and `team/Team 1` as the arguments.

 Step 3.
 The `AllocateStudentToTeamCommandParser` parses the arguments to determine what parameter is used to specify the target student (email, index or id).
-Additionally, the `TutorialTeam`, `ModuleCode` and `TutorialClass` is determined.
+Additionally, the `TutorialTeam`, `ModuleCode` and `TutorialClass` are determined.

 <box type="info" seamless>

 **Important Note:** The team, tutorial class and module code must be specified.
-To determine the target student, only one prefix should used per command.
-If there are multiple prefixes, the target priority is as follows: By Index -> By Student ID -> By Email
+To determine the target student, only one prefix should be used per command.
+If there are multiple prefixes, the target priority is as follows: By Student ID -> By Email -> By Index

 </box>

 Step 4.
 Based on the prefix used, `AllocateStudentToTeamCommandParser` creates the specific `AllocateStudentToTeamCommand` accordingly.
-Each command contains a specific predicate to find the student.
+Each command contains the information it needs to add the target student into a tutorial team.

 Step 5. `LogicManager` calls `AllocateStudentToTeamCommand#execute()`, passing `Model` as an argument.
 This method retrieves the target module and tutorial class.
-Then, the method retrieves the student to add using the defined predicate.
+Then, the method retrieves the student to add using the defined value.
 Throughout the process, error handling (e.g checking for invalid student/module/tutorial/team) is utilised to mitigate potential discrepancies and ensure valid execution.

 Step 6.
-Finally, a `CommandResult` is created and the student is added to the tutorial class.
+Finally, a `CommandResult` is created and the student is added to the tutorial team.

 #### Design considerations:

 **Aspect: Modularity and extensibility:**

-- **Alternative 1 (current choice):** Seperate each specific command into a different class, while overlapping code is abstracted to an abstract class.
+- **Alternative 1 (current choice):** Separate each specific command into a different class, while overlapping code is abstracted to a common class in which the different classes can extend from.
   - Pros: Specific commands are instantiated and thus can be easily traced and is more readable.
-Any reusable code is defined in the abstract class which can then be reused by the subclasses.
+Any reusable code is defined in the common class which can then be reused by the subclasses.
+Logic of the program is also more well-defined and behaviours related to one form of allocate command can be grouped together.
   - Cons: May have duplicate code to a certain extent.

 * **Alternative 2:** Lump into one generic command that handles each parameter accordingly.
-  - Pros: Reduces duplicate code and much cleaner (i.e only 1 command class is executed).
+  - Pros: Reduces duplicate code and slightly cleaner to a certain extent. (i.e only 1 command class is executed).
-  - Cons: The logic handling may be slightly more complex and messy within the class as all parameters have to be dealt with seperately (potentially using different logic).
+  - Cons: The logic handling may be slightly more complex and messy within the class as all parameters have to be dealt with separately (potentially using different logic).

+### \[Implemented\] Randomly allocate students to teams in tutorial class

+The implemented random allocation mechanism is facilitated by the class `RandomTeamAllocationCommand`, as well as the parser `RandomTeamAllocationCommandParser`.

+`RandomTeamAllocationCommandParser` implements the `Parser` interface and its operations.

+`RandomTeamAllocationCommand` extends the `Command` class and contains auxiliary operations that supports the mechanism, such as retrieving the target tutorial class.

+Format: `/random_teams module/MODULE tutorial/TUTORIAL teams/NUMBER_OF_TEAMS`

+Example: `/random_teams module/CS2103T tutorial/T09 teams/2`

+Step 1.
+The user executes `/random_teams module/CS2103T tutorial/T09 teams/2` command to randomly allocate the students in tutorial class `T09` of module `CS2103T` into `2` different teams.
+The `execute` command calls `AddressBookParser#parseCommand()`, which extracts the command word of the command and the arguments of the command.

+Step 2.
+The `AddressBookParser` then creates a new `RandomTeamAllocationCommandParser` and calls `RandomTeamAllocationCommandParser#parse()`, with `module/CS2103T`, `tutorial/T09` and `teams/2` as the arguments.

+Step 3.
+The `RandomTeamAllocationCommandParser` parses the arguments to determine the parameters based on the user input.
+The `ModuleCode`, `TutorialClass` and `NumberOfTeams` are determined.

+<box type="info" seamless></box>

+Step 4.
+Based on the prefix given, `RandomTeamAllocationCommandParser` creates a new `RandomTeamAllocationCommand` accordingly.
+Each command contains the information it needs to randomly allocate all the students in the tutorial class into different teams.

+Step 5. `LogicManager` calls `RandomTeamAllocationCommand#execute()`, passing `Model` as an argument.
+This method retrieves the target module and tutorial class.
+Then, the method retrieves the number of teams to split the list of students into.
+Throughout the process, error handling (e.g checking for invalid module/tutorial/number) is utilised to mitigate potential discrepancies and ensure valid execution.

+Step 6.
+Finally, a `CommandResult` is created and the list of students in the tutorial class is randomly allocated into the number of teams specified.

+#### Design considerations:

+**Aspect: Functionality:**

+- **Alternative 1 (current choice):** Randomly allocates the list of students into different teams, and delete all the current existing teams in the tutorial class first before doing the allocation.
+  - Pros:
+    - **Allocation is not hindered by existing teams**: Existing teams being present in the tutorial class will not cause incorrect allocation of students, and ensure all students get allocated properly.
+  - Cons:
+    - **Potential Data Loss**: Teams can be formed for various purposes and may not only have 1 set of teams.
+Deleting all existing teams before randomly allocating can cause data from the other teams, used for other purpose, to be lost.

+- **Alternative 2 :** Does not delete all existing teams in the tutorial class.
+Instead, each time the random allocation command is run, a new set of teams is created, and stored in the tutorial class.
+    - Pros:
+      - **No assumptions made**: The command does not make any assumptions about the purpose of the existing teams in the tutorial class.
+    - Cons:
+      - **Complexity in implementation**: This implementation may be very complex and difficult to implement.
+Furthermore, if not done well, it can lead to a lot of bugs.

 ### \[Implemented\] View team